-The major in pre-engineering is part of combined plans in engineering with Columbia University and The State University of New York at Stony Brook.
+The major in pre-engineering is part of a combined plan in engineering with Columbia University.
 Under these plans, the student completes a BA at Yeshiva University and a BS at Columbia University School of Engineering and Applied Sciences in five years or an MS in six years.
-The Stony Brook program allows students to obtain the BE or, in some cases, the ME in five years.

 The mission of the undergraduate physics, physical sciences and pre-engineering programs is to provide the highest possible educational experience in physics and the physical sciences for: